diego773/work-day-scheduler/README.md

 Web Link: https://diego773.github.io/work-day-scheduler/
-Allows the user to save events for each hour of the day, each timeblock is color coded to indicate whether it is in the past, present, or future.
+Allows the user to save events for each hour of the day, each time block is color coded to indicate whether it is in the past, present, or future.
 Work day scheduler